MCiappina/backend-zrp/README.md

 # ZRP Backend Project

 This project is a backend application built in Node.js for the ZRP company.
-It provides a RESTful API for accessing Pokémon data.
+It serves a frontend for ZRP test case: https://github.com/MCiappina/frontend-zrp.
+It provides an API for accessing Pokémon data.
 The project includes tests written with Jest for ensuring the reliability of the codebase.

 ## Getting Started